cloudmesh-community/hid-sp18-705/project-code/README.md

 `BigchainRbac()` class to illustrate how the role-based access control features of BigchainDB could be employed.
 The use case is that of data and workflow management for a library catalog.
-This script sends a series of transactions to a BigchainDB server instance.
+This script sends a series of transactions to a BigchainDB server node.

 * `demo/convert_rdf.py`: simple Python script provided to illustrate how data in the `project-data` directory was converted using the Python